ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//

+//11-23-25//
+I mainly worked on RobotWarz and learned about making it.
+I also learned about security, but other than that not much is new.

 //11-14-25//
 I made a mandelbrot and learned about deploying a container to AWS, putting a site on the internet.